usualnik/Portfolio/README.md

 ![OVERFLOW Code example](/images/OverflowCode1.png)

-For Unity proggramming i'd prefer using JetBrains Rider.
+For Unity proggramming I'd prefer using JetBrains Rider.

 I am always trying to clean and refactor my code and it's common for me to follow unity|c# naming conventions.